All right, thanks, Scott Shannon, and welcome to our two Sean Hannity show, Toll Free.

 I mean, if I had my way, we would cut this government in half.

-It is it is atrocious, it's killing our country, it's sapping of us of our economic energy.
+It's sapping us of our economic energy.

-Do I think that uh the speaker did about as good a job as possible given the hand that he was dealt?
+Do I think that the speaker did about as good a job as possible given the hand that he was dealt?

-Remember, Republicans only have one half of one third power of the government right now.
+Remember, Republicans only have one half of one-third power of the government right now.

 And so I would have liked to have had him hold out for a better deal.

-I don't declare that as a victory.
+I don't declare that as a victory, but we'll see.

-But uh we'll see, you know, I do think that the cap for next year is an important one, and I think there were some victories here, and I think we have to pull together.
+You know, I do think that the cap for next year is an important one.

 And by the way, if the conservatives vote against this, I have no problem with that.